MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/teams-access-policies.md

 ## How these policies work together

-As noted above, Teams can have many layers of access and security ranges from channels that can encompass your entire organization to one on one chats.
+As noted above, Teams can have many layers of access and security ranges from channels that can encompass your entire organization to one-on-one chats.
 These policies cover security reliably no matter what you're using Teams to do.
 Please review the following diagram, which shows not just the many things you can do with Teams, but also some of the underlying dependencies on other applications.

 ![Diagram showing the many things you do in Teams and dependencies.](../images/identity-access-logical-architecture-teams.png)